andrewporritt1977/django-library/README.md

 Filter / Search     The filter / search functions allow a user to quickly define the book that they are looking for or the                          genre that they have an interest in.

+Check in / Out      Once the user has found a book that they are interested in, they have the option to click on it and check                     the volume out.
+Once a book is checked out, it is unavailable to all other users.
+The book can only be                         checked back in by the original borrower.

 Library Card        At a glance, users can see all of their checked out books.

 Add Books           This functionality is hidden for all but the Librarian (superuser).